TanglyEagle7718/VIP_QML-LSTM-/README.md

 ## Setting up your environment

-Before you being, make sure that you have pyenv installed.
+Before you begin, make sure that you have pyenv installed.
 If you don't have it installed check it out [here]{https://github.com/pyenv/pyenv?tab=readme-ov-file#installation}.

 Before you begin setting up this project's environment, we will first need to install the correct version of python.
 We will be using python version 3.10.12.
 You install this with `pyenv install 3.10.12`.